marcelltoth/alvis/client/README.md

 maths is fun interactive coding examples codeforces
 Hardcore mode, complete exercises without making a mistake, if makes a mistake, lose all progress, becomes a challengeto see how far you can make it - codewars

+Frontend:
+MVP

+Add four buttons on bottom, zero -> click next, it will visualise

+Debug output

+Step by step replay machine

+menu for different sorting algorithms

+Hide everything which is not required (menu buttons)

+Backend: